What to expect when bringing a kitten home

 • Frightened: arched back, raised tail, hairs on end, ears flat, whiskers stiff, pupils dilated

 A playful kitten will bring plenty of fun, affection and entertainment into your home.
-With thoughtful preparation and attentive care, it will quickly become a happy member of your family.
+With thoughtful preparation and attentive care, they will quickly become a happy member of your family.

 Share On